jtrussell/bedecked/README.md

 ```

 Bedecked has built in options to switch the presentation theme, templating
 engine, start a live reload server, and more.
-Internally we're using
+We're using [reveal.js][reveal]
-[reveal.js][reveal] for presentations and all reveal configuration options can
+for presentations and all reveal configuration options can be set with the
-be set with the bedecked cli.
+bedecked cli.

 Run `bedecked --help` for more information on command line usage.

-**NOTE**: bedecked looks for three consecutive new lines to insert slide breaks.

 ### API